 Short Answer

-Both the model and the market overwhelmingly agree that the Vegas Golden Knights are most likely to win the series against the Colorado Avalanche, with only minor residual uncertainty.
+Both the model and the market overwhelmingly agree that the Vegas Golden Knights are most likely to win the series, given their commanding 3-0 lead over the Colorado Avalanche in the 2026 Western Conference Finals.

 1. Executive Verdict